 Language selection: DE | EN

-Laboratory Optimization and Automation
+Conference: Computerization, Optimization and Automation (1 Day)

-The aim of this course is to show possibilities to optimize the organization of a laboratory and to reduce costs.
+The aim of this conference is to show possibilities to optimize the organization of a laboratory and to reduce costs.
 The topics LEAN, both for the laboratory and laboratory management and the optimization of structures and processes in the laboratory, are addressed.
 Furthermore, the possibilities of automation are presented and the benefits that can result from the optimization of the method portfolio.
 Equally modern approaches to cost savings through reduced testing and reduced sampling while maintaining GMP compliance will be presented.

 The pressure that the pharmaceutical industry is under today to reduce costs and increase efficiency and effectiveness applies equally to analytical laboratories.
 Often waiting for the results of quality control is still a speed-limiting step in the entire production process.